BrockHartweger/Data-Scientists/IS477_Final_Project/README.md

 3a.) *discuss the automatic method where the lines of code auto download the data and stuff*

 4.)
+Create new DS Code file and put it into the new "Project" folder downloaded from Box

+5.)
 Open and run the Run-All file: This will execute the full end-to-end workflow

 ## References